justy989/ce_old/README.md

   - If you accidently 'undo' while creating a macro, it won't replay correctly.
 In ce, undo clears the part of the macro associated with change you want to undo.
 You can also redo that macro.
 - The authors need to work remotely, so the editor needs to be able to run in a terminal.
 - It is fun learning how to make a text editor.
-Also, using something you created on a daily basis gives us the warm and fuzzies.
+Also, using something on a daily basis that we created gives us the warm and fuzzies.

 ###How To Build